 Goucher College makes every effort to resolve student complaints internally, using policies and procedures outlined by the College.

 If the complaint cannot be resolved informally, you are encouraged to use Goucher’s Student Grievance Procedure.
-For information or questions about this procedure, contact Barbara Stob, General Counsel, 410-337-6011, email@example.com.
+For information or questions about this procedure, contact Barbara Stob, General Counsel, at 410-337-6011 or email@example.com.
 Other policies and procedures may apply, depending on the nature of your complaint.

 Goucher College Accreditation

 Goucher College is regionally accredited by the Middle States Commission on Higher Education.
 The Commission has authorized Goucher to offer baccalaureate and master’s degrees, and post baccalaureate and professional graduate certificates.
 Click here for information about filing a complaint with MSCHE.

 Middle States Commission on Higher Education